DavidDock/cheers-to-beers/README.md

 ![Avatar](public/documentaion/images/features/avatar.png)

 This is used to display the users avatar on the top navigation, comment component, comment create component, post and profile edit component.
 It passes the relevant props for src, size and text if required.

+#### Related user story:
+- As a user I can see my profile image when logged in to enhance user experience

 #### Asset